dbbs-lab/bsb-core/docs/placement/placement-set.rst

 ===========

-Cells have no global identifiers, instead you use the indices of their data, i.e. the n-th position belongs to cell n, and so will the n-th rotation.
+Cells have no global identifiers, instead you use the indices of their data, i.e. the n-th position belongs to cell n, and so will the n-th morphology and rotation.

 Positions
 =========